pratush07/drip-campaign/README.md

 # Drip-Campaign

-Drip campaigns a set of marketing emails that will be sent out automatically on a schedule.
+Drip campaigns are a set of emails that will be sent out automatically on a schedule.
+It is mostly used by people to send out marketing emails.
 Contains APIs for starting a drip campaign.
 User can sign in from their gmail account.

 1. Install redis : sudo apt-get install redis-server